yasinpalash/MyPortfolioFlutterProject/README.md

 # My Portfolio Flutter Project

-This Flutter project is a personal portfolio website that showcases information about you, your work, skills, experiences, and a portfolio section.
+This Flutter project is a personal portfolio that showcases information about you, your work, skills, experiences, and a portfolio section.
 It is organized into different sections for clarity and ease of navigation.

 ## Project Structure